loebi-ch/jquery-clock-timepicker/README.md

 - **modeSwitchSpeed**
 The speed in milliseconds of the switch animation when changing between hour and minute selection.
 *default: 500*

+- **onlyShowClockOnMobile**
+If true, the clock time picker is not shown on Desktop version.
+*default: false*

 - **onChange**
 Called always when the time value has been changed.